-- Shutter speed: Turn the control dial to set the value.
-Aperture value: Turn the control dial while holding down the button to set the value. - The range of aperture values available varies with the lens type. - The shutter speed can be set to 1/4000 60 sec. or [BULB]. - The aperture value and shutter speed change in 1/3 EV increments as the dial is turned
+- · To set the shutter speed: Turn the control dial. - To set the aperture value: Turn the control dial while holding down the 2 (exposure compensation) button. - The range of aperture values available varies with the lens type. - The shutter speed can be set to 1/4000 60" (sec.) or [BULB]. - The aperture value and shutter speed change in 1/3 EV increments as the dial is turned.